 We Work to Protect Investors.
 Join our Team.

-FINRA is seeking a well qualified individual for our Director I, Measurement Services opening in
+FINRA is seeking a well-qualified individual for our Director I, Measurement Services opening in

-.
+Rockville, MD.
 To be considered for this position, please submit your resume through our career site at www.finra.org/careers – no phone calls, please.

 Essential Job Functions: